brocklab/cashier/README.md

 ##  Cash in on Expressed Barcode Tags (EBTs) from NGS Sequencing Data

+NOTE: For an updated, optimized version of cashier that is still being currently maintained, use pycashier (https://github.com/DaylinMorgan/pycashier)

 Cashier is a tool to simplify extraction and error-correction of expressed barcode tags from sequencing reads.

 It is basically a wrapper for cutadapt an impressive program that identifies and removes flanking adapter sequences to extract the barcodes, and starcode, a radically fast minimum levenshtein clustering tool, to compensate for sequencing error in the extracted barcodes (and UMIs).